- Home

 Having chemotherapy

-Generally, chemotherapy is given through a drip inserted into a vein (intravenously).
-To reduce the need for repeated needles, you may receive chemotherapy through a device inserted beneath your skin.
-Examples include a port-a-cath or a peripherally inserted central catheter (PICC).
-Sometimes chemotherapy is taken as tablets you swallow.
+Chemotherapy is usually given through a drip into a vein (intravenously).
+To avoid repeated needles, you may have it through a device inserted beneath your skin, such as a port-a-cath or peripherally inserted central catheter (PICC).
+Sometimes chemotherapy is taken as tablets (orally).

 Chemotherapy is commonly given as a period of treatment followed by a break.
 This is called a cycle.
-You will probably have several cycles over 4–6 months.
-The length of the cycle depends on the drugs used.
+Adjuvant chemotherapy is usually given for 3–6 months, in cycles that last for 2–3 weeks each.
 Your medical oncologist will explain your treatment schedule.
 Usually, you have chemotherapy during day visits to a hospital or treatment centre.
 Some people have chemotherapy at home through a portable pump.

 Side effects of chemotherapy